 Installing a sump-pump to remove any standing water will also help keep moisture to a minimum.

-Mold Removal and Mold Remediation in Boston, MA
+Mold Removal and Mold Remediation in Coeur d’Alene, ID

-My Pure Environment offers mold testing, mold inspection, and mold remediation now in Boston, MA.
+My Pure Environment offers mold testing, mold inspection, and mold remediation now in Coeur d’Alene, Idaho.
 We provide the only mold removal service with a one year warranty.
 Contact us today for your free consultation.